 The International Center on Nonviolent Conflict (ICNC), in partnership with Rutgers University International Institute for Peace (Rutgers IIP), has hosted our flagship, 6-week long, free, moderated online course, “People Power: The Study of Strategic Nonviolent Resistance,” each Fall since 2012.
-By 2017, more than 250 learners around the world have engaged in and completed this unique learning program.
-In 2017, we had 60 learners from 29 countries working together to understand the theory and practice of civil resistance and how they might be applied in participants’ own contexts.
+By 2020, more than 350 learners around the world have engaged in and completed this unique learning program.
+In latest 2019 moderated online course, we had 65 learners from 35 countries working together to understand the theory and practice of civil resistance and how they might be applied in participants’ own contexts.
 More about the ICNC-Rutgers participants can be found here and in the overview of the past ICNC-Rutgers courses.

 The course takes place on ICNC’s online learning platform that prospective applicants can register for prior to the start of the course.
 Upon registration, they automatically gain access to ICNC’s Academic Online Curriculum with many resources relevant to civil resistance studies.

 Soon after the admission to the course is finalized, an orientation email is sent out to all accepted participants to guide them through signing up, logging in, interacting in the course, while getting the most out of the online learning experience.
 ICNC also offers a live orientation webinar, available on two occasions, a few days before the official start of the course.
 All course materials – primarily readings, videos, and live webinars – are provided free-of-charge to admitted participants.

 Civil resistance is a social and political phenomenon that defies a long-held belief in the power of arms to challenge brutal, violent adversaries.
 Contrary to the dominant news narrative about endless civil wars and political violence, nonviolent resistance campaigns against repressive states have been on the rise in the last few decades, surpassing violent insurgencies by almost 5 to 1 in the last 15 years.